twolfson/twolfson.com/articles/startup-time-investing.md

 ![Same bar graph as above but with pedestrian and car emojis on it](/public/images/articles/startup-time-investing/time-comparison-with-modes.svg)

+> Aside: One of my engineering values is velocity (internal and external perception), so it makes sense I lean into this analogy.

 # Defining operational processes
 At a given company, there are one-off as well as recurring tasks that emerge as part of running the business.